guettli/lets-fix-js/README.md

 Here some new features for JS and JSON

-### Bidirectional replication
+### w3c: Bidirectional replication

-If would be very handy if bidirectional replication would be made available in JavaScript.
+If would be very handy if bidirectional replication (for example for IndexedDB) would be made available in JavaScript.

 PouchDB already implements such a feature.
 See: https://pouchdb.com/guides/replication.html#couchdb-sync

 This would make it much easier to write "offline first" applications.

 I how no clue how to implement this, but I would love to use it, if it was available.

+AFAIK this feature request needs to be sent to w3c.

 ## Thanks